Department of Mass Communication

 College of Fine Arts and Communication

-Earned M.A. or M.S. in mass communication, advertising, or related field, and demonstrated success or potential as a classroom teacher.
+Earned M.A., M.S., or M.F.A. in mass communication, advertising, graphic design or related field, and demonstrated success or potential as a classroom teacher.
 Professional and teaching experiences in copywriting, advertising creative, content creation, digital advertising, and/or integrated marketing communications are highly desirable.
 Experience in AAF (American Advertising Federation) advising is a plus.

 Teach four three-credit courses per semester in the undergraduate track in Advertising among the following: Advertising Copywriting, Principles of Advertising, Mass Media Graphics, and Advertising Campaigns, in the order of priority.
 Opportunities might exist to teach other courses depending on the applicant’s area of specialty and the need of the department.
 Undergraduate advising is part of teaching responsibilities.
 Service to the department, college, and university is expected.
 The successful candidate must have the ability to work with a diverse student population and be sensitive to the educational needs of these students.

 The department (https://www.towson.edu/cofac/departments/mass-communication/) offers an undergraduate major in Mass Communication with three tracks in Advertising, Strategic Public Relations and Integrated Communication, and Journalism and New Media.
 At the graduate level, the department offers a Master of Science in Communication Management.
 The department annually enrolls over 700 majors served by 21 full-time and 20 part-time faculty.